juanpc2018/Best-GPU-for-x86_64-2010-2020/README.md

 K5000 is faster vs. Quadro 4000 but has limited OSX support. </br>
 Rx 480 is faster vs. K5000 but also has limited OSX support. </br>

+GTX 970 has support from OSX 10.9.5 upto OSX 10.13.6 </br>
+Windows & Linux, its 5% faster vs. Rx 480 </br>
+OSX prefers AMD for PCIe, Nvidia for eGPU. </br>

 #### Nvidia Official Mac support: </br>
 GeForce GTX 680 | GTX 285 | GT 120 | 8800 GT </br>
 Quadro K5000 for Mac, Quadro 4000 for Mac </br>